 Cosmetic dentistry is another option for whitening teeth that don't respond to OTC or other whitening products, and in fact, many of the rich and famous whose teeth inspire the not-so rich and famous to get pearlier whites have their teeth covered in veneers to change their own teeth's shape, texture and color.

 Capping and veneering can be very expensive, but some less intensive cosmetic changes also can help.
 Wearing cool colors and avoiding a lot of yellows and browns close to the lower face, where they can accentuate any yellowing or browning in the teeth is one easy way to give the appearance of whiter teeth.
 And women can use lipsticks with cooler, blue and purple-based tones instead of orange and flat warm brown tones to make their smiles look whiter rather than more yellow.

 Whether eating strawberries or lisping your way through a box of whitening strips, doing anything that increases how much you smile probably has the greatest impact on appearance.

-More toothy topics follow on the next page.
+More toothy topics follow below.

 - American Dental Association (ADA).
 "Statement on the Safety and Effectiveness of Tooth Whitening Products."
 ADA.org.
 February 2008.
 (Aug.
 24, 2011) http://www.ada.org/1902.aspx